About the Journal

 The article is made available in electronic form, by the Portuguese Journal of Otorhinolaryngology and Head and Neck Surgery according the terms of the Creative Commons Legal Code "Attribution - Share Alike" (by-sa) - Creative Commons Attribution-ShareAlike 4.0 International License.

-This means that the authors retain the copyright, but allow the electronic copy, distribution and printing of published articles for commercial, academic or individual purposes, by any user, without permission or payment, provided that the authorship and source, and the licensing of derivative works under the same terms is also imposed.
+The authors retain the copyright, but allow the electronic copy, distribution and printing of published articles for commercial, academic or individual purposes, by any user, without permission or payment, provided that the authorship and source, and the licensing of derivative works under the same terms is also imposed.

 Authors must ensure that all content is original – text, data, images or diagrams.